2022 eastern Australia floods: Meteorology

 Rainfall of over 400 mm was recorded across the Northern Brisbane area.
 In the three days to 28 February, Northern Brisbane received 676.8 mm of rainfall, the largest three- and seven-day total ever recorded in Brisbane.
 Mount Glorious received in excess of 1770 mm of rainfall in the weeks surrounding 28 February.
 The rainfall recorded was higher than the 1974 Brisbane flood, with 30 locations across the south-east recording at least 1,000 millimetres.

 Cause

 The flooding was the result of a low pressure system over Queensland's southern coast that dragged in moisture from the Coral Sea in the north, raising it over the Queensland coastline.
-The area of colder air higher in the atmosphere which the low-pressure system travelled in, thus making the atmosphere unstable and permitting moisture to be lifted up and falling as rain.
+The area of colder air higher in the atmosphere which the low-pressure system travelled in made the atmosphere unstable and permitted moisture to be lifted up and fall as rain.
 As the system headed south, it turned into an East Coast Low near the Central Coast and Sydney.
 Furthermore, around New Zealand, there existed an area of high pressure, which is an anti-clockwise rotating blocking high that obstructed the low pressure system from drifting away into the Tasman Sea.